GBSVM: Granular-ball Support Vector Machine: Granular-ball Support Vector Machine

 As the centers of granular-balls are located outside of the support planes, the constraint of GBSVM is expressed as:

 which is also shown in Eq. (\ref{equ:oldGBSVM}), and the inseparable GBSVM is also derived as shown in Eq. (\ref{equ:oldGBSVM-i}).

-However, Eq. (\ref{equ:oldrule}) can only obtain a plane which is tangent with a granular ball, and the constraint of (\ref{equ:oldstrain}) ensures that the plane is not intersected with any granular ball.
-In addition, when a plane tangent with a granular ball needs to be calculated, the right side of Eq. (\ref{equ:oldrule}) should be $|r_i|$, but only the positive case is considered in (\ref{equ:oldrule}).
+However, Eq. (\ref{equ:oldrule}) can only obtain a plane that is tangent with a granular-ball, and the constraint of (\ref{equ:oldstrain}) ensures that the plane is not intersected with any granular-ball.
+In addition, when a plane tangent with a granular-ball needs to be calculated, the right side of Eq. (\ref{equ:oldrule}) should be $|r_i|$, but only the positive case is considered in (\ref{equ:oldrule}).
 Therefore, Eq. (\ref{equ:oldrule}) is not sufficient to find the support planes.
-Besides, the dual model of GBSVM is not derived, and no solution algorithm is designed.
+Besides, the dual model and nonlinear GBSVM model are not derived, and no solution algorithm is designed.
 In this paper, we will address these problems.